ArsathPrabu96-PE/To-Do-full-stack-app-/USER_MANUAL.md

 - Open the To-Do section in the page.
 - Enter the task text in the "New task..." input.
 - Optionally choose a priority, a due date, and type a category.
 - Click Add Task.
-The task will be sent to the backend and appear in the list.
+If you're online the task will be sent to the backend and appear in the list.
+If you're offline it will be saved locally and synced when connectivity is restored.

+Offline tips
+- When offline the header will show "Disconnected".
+The app populates demo todos to keep the UI usable.
+- Create tasks while offline — they will be saved to localStorage under `offline_todos` with the payload shape matching the server POST.
+Click Retry when connectivity is restored to attempt sync.

 Custom categories
 - Type a custom category in the category input when creating a task.
 The app saves it and the category filter will be updated automatically.